Aviation as a human story, told through machines

 You don’t need to see everything at once.

-Most guests experience one chapter during a visit, with references to the wider arc.
+Most guests currently experience the Origins chapter at the National Technical Museum, with references to the wider arc woven into the visit.

 What matters is not completeness, but attention.

-We begin together at a central meeting point in Prague and travel by public transport to each chapter, with travel time reflecting its distance from the city’s historical center.
+We begin together at a central meeting point in Prague and travel by public transport, with the journey becoming part of the rhythm and context of the experience.